Omega joins shareholders talking up Dish bid for Sprint

-NEW YORK Omega Advisors, one of the biggest shareholders in Sprint Nextel Corp (S.N), on Wednesday joined a growing group of investors who say they favor Dish Network Corp's (DISH.O) $25.5 billion bid for the company over SoftBank Corp's (9984.T) offer.
+NEW YORK, April 17 Omega Advisors, one of the biggest shareholders in Sprint Nextel Corp, on Wednesday joined a growing group of investors who say they favor Dish Network Corp's $25.5 billion bid for the company over SoftBank Corp's offer.

 Dish Chairman Charlie Ergen on Monday announced a challenge to SoftBank's $20.1 billion offer to buy 70 percent of No. 3 U.S. mobile provider Sprint, prompting support from shareholders including activist Paulson & Co. on Tuesday.